It may sound like a simple statement, but it’s true!

 2. Find A Mentor

 Of course, a mentor isn’t typically sitting there with free handouts for just anyone.
-They want to find those hungry enough to do the hard work in order to get the results.
+They want to find those hungry enough to do the hard work in order to get the results (as a coach, these are the same qualities I’m looking for in my students).
 A mentor will help you to raise your standards and provide you a perspective that can help cut through your limiting beliefs.
-If you’re interested in how to find a money mentor, checkout my previous post – How to Find a Money Mentor.
+If you’re interested in how to find a money mentor, check out my previous post – How to Find a Money Mentor.

 3. Read More